 Explorium is an innovation hub focused on the global supply chain with the purpose of learning, experimenting and discovering the ideas, opportunities and business models that will shape the future of global supply chains.
 Explorium innovation hubs are currently in Shanghai and Hong Kong and through these hubs, we are actively collaborating with the community of innovators to shape the future of retail.

-This year Fung Academy hosted its second hackathon, “Hack The Rack”, which connected innovators, machine-learning gurus, data scientists, user experience (UX) and user interface (UI) designers and application experts to create cutting-edge ideas and rapid prototype solutions to solve real issues facing our businesses – from customer segmentation in Circle K, to estimating container load size in logistics, to digitizing fashion images and the QA process on the factory floor.
+Fung Academy hosted its second hackathon, “Hack The Rack”, which connected innovators, machine-learning gurus, data scientists, user experience (UX) and user interface (UI) designers and application experts to create cutting-edge ideas and rapid prototype solutions to solve real issues facing our businesses – from customer segmentation in Circle K, to estimating container load size in logistics, to digitizing fashion images and the QA process on the factory floor.

 Cobalt redefines knitwear with new CS Innovation Lab